mapprotocol/docs/develop/chains-connect.md

 # How to integration MAP Protocol with EVM-Compatible Chains

-You can connect to the Mapo by EVM chains.
-[View details](map-relay-chain/getting-started/Integration-EVM-Compatible-Chains.md)
+If your chain is EVM-compatible, you can easily connect and integrate with MAP Protocol to achieve omnichain.
+View details [here](map-relay-chain/getting-started/Integration-EVM-Compatible-Chains.md)

 # How to build a dApp with MAP Protocol

 You can easily build your omnichain dApps by connecting to MAP Protocol.
-[View details](mos/examples/omni-app.md)
+View details [here](mos/examples/omni-app.md)